Application period: –2.4.2019. (note: University of Helsinki application period open until 3.5.2019)

 Fri 24.5.2019 at 13:00–17:15: Public presentations of the projects

 The hackathon is aimed mainly for MA students and beyond.
-As a course in Helsinki, it is part of the 30 credit digital humanities module (see here).
+As a course in Helsinki, it is part of the 30 credit digital humanities module (see here), and data science master's programme (see here).
 While there are no formal prerequisites to attend, priority may be given to people with skills most deemed necessary by the organisers and team leaders.

 Sponsorship of travel and accommodation